Appealing a tax credits decision at a tribunal

 Explaining why you’re appealing

-The most important part of the form is ‘Section 6: Grounds for appeal’.
+The most important part of the form is ‘Section 5: About your appeal’.
 In this box you need to give the specific reasons why you disagree with the decision.

 Use your decision letter and mandatory reconsideration notice to list each of the statements you disagree with and why.
 Give facts and examples - and mention the evidence you’ve sent to HMRC to support what you’re saying.
 You can use the same examples and evidence as for your mandatory reconsideration.